 Find bellow more details about the best ways of getting between Venice and Croatian destinations.

 It is possible to take a catamaran from Venice to several Istrian ports - Rovinj, Porec, Pula and Umag.
-These routes are operated by two different companies - Venezia Lines and Atlas Kompas.
+These routes are operated by two different companies - Venezia Lines and Kompas.
 The service is available between April and October and is operated by modern high-speed catamarans.

 Many travellers wonder if there is a ferry between Venice and Split or Dubrovnik.
 Unfortunately, there are no ferries from Venice to these ports.